aspose-cad/Aspose.CAD-Reference-Tutorials/content/english/net/dwg-file-manipulation/get-size-of-dwf-layout/_index.md

 To follow this tutorial seamlessly, make sure you have the following prerequisites in place:

 - Aspose.CAD for .NET: Ensure that you have Aspose.CAD for .NET installed.
-You can download it from the official [Aspose.CAD for .NET download page](https://releases.aspose.com/cad/net/).
+You can download it from the [Aspose.CAD for .NET download page](https://releases.aspose.com/cad/net/).

 Now that you have the necessary tools, let's jump into the coding arena.